 An internet presence means nothing without the chutzpah to back it up in real life. [tweet this]

-Dino Dogan, founder of Triberr, described the importance of “Human Engine Optimization” (HEO) in his presentation at #tribeupnyc (video below).
+Dino Dogan described the importance of “Human Engine Optimization” (HEO) at an even in NYC.
 Despite its science-fiction-sounding name, HEO is the opposite of SEO.
 Which ungeekifies it.
 Because HEO is about real human relationships.

 We’re documenting and distributing our digital lives every day.
 But why bother at all if it doesn’t bring connection in some way?

 HEO looks to why we form relationships on social networks.
 It’s based on the notion that we like (we really like!) the people we talk to online.
-HEO just takes it to the next level – and backs it up through real life interaction through networking events like #tribeupnyc.
+HEO just takes it to the next level – and backs it up through real life interaction.
 Because after all, our digital lives become more meaningful when we reinforce the humanity of it all.

 Which is why online communities are so amazing.
 We suit up and show up.
 And come together through words.
 Thoughts.
 Ideas.
 Stories.
 We know that networking means making real friends.
 And going to bat for them.

 But as much as blogging is about the audience, it’s also about ourselves.
 It’s not our job to make others happy.
 It’s our job to be true to ourselves.
 And if what we create connects others, humanity gets a bit more optimized.